mussatto/mussatto.github.io/_posts/2016-09-26-golang-interfaces.markdown

 categories: golang channel programming
 ---

-In this post I will describe how Golang interfaces work.
+In this post I will describe briefly how Golang interfaces work.

 The idea is: an animal, and a Dog that behaves as an animal.